GalvanizeOpenSource/math-essentials-for-data-science/src/matrix-operations.rst

   2. Understand and be able to execute **elementwise** arithmetric operators in NumPy
   3. Be familiar with the commonly encountered matrix operations: slicing, masking and concatenation
   4. Be able to recall the output of vector-vector, matrix-vector, and matrix-matrix products
+  5. Transpose

 Quick reference
 ---------------------

-Here we provide a summary the commands that will be introduced in this section.
+Here we provide a summary the important commands that have already been introduced.

 +-----------------------------------+-------------------------------------------------------------+
 | NumPy command                     | Note                                                        |